Matt-Lives/FantasticFrontier/README.md

 # FantasticFrontier
-Fantastic Frontier is a Minecraft dark fantasy RPG modpack, this page will source all of its code
+Fantastic Frontier is a Minecraft dark fantasy RPG modpack, these folders will source all of its code & probably more